sommd/dev-diary/README.md

-  start   Start a new session with the current time. status  Show the status of the current session, if there is one. stop    Stop and record the current session with the current time.
+  start   Start a new session with the current time. status  Show the status of the current session, if there is one. stop    Stop and record the current session with the current time. update  Download the latest version of diary.py and update.
 ```

 ### Example